WebDeveloper19960823/loginPage/README.md

-Certainly!
-Here’s a suggested description you can use for your GitHub repository that showcases your login page design, local storage functionality, and password hashing:
+# Login Page with Local Storage and Password Hashing

-Login Page with Local Storage and Password Hashing This repository contains a simple yet functional login page designed using HTML, CSS, and JavaScript.
+This repository contains a simple yet functional login page designed using HTML, CSS, and JavaScript.
 The application demonstrates how to store user credentials securely in local storage and hash passwords before saving them.

 Features